14-Day Food Itinerary for New Zealand

 - Venture to the Waitaki Valley wine region

-- Get some naughty road trip snacks from Rainbow Confectionery
+- Get some naughty road trip snacks from Rainbow Confectionery.

 Day 11 – Oamaru to Dunedin

 Tonight, book a table at Moiety for its fine dining plates of New Zealand fare in a casual setting.
 You might also like Bracken which gets you into the Scottish heritage spirit of Dunedin along with farm-to-table dining.
-Find out more in The Foodie Guide to Dunedin.
+Find out more in The Food Guide to Dunedin.

 Food Experiences in Dunedin

-- Tour the Speight’s Brewery with beer tastings and a two-course meal (more info on Viator and Tripadvisor)
+- Tour the Speight’s Brewery with beer tastings and a two-course meal

-- Drink real cow’s milk
+- Drink real cow’s milk at Holy Cow

-- Indulge in high tea at Larnach Castle (on Viator and Tripadvisor)
+- Indulge in high tea at Larnach Castle

-- Browse the Otago Farmers’ Market
+- Browse the Otago Farmers’ Market.

 Day 12 – Dunedin to Alexandra